Some of us are too busy to care about the difference between content writing and copywriting.

 All this happens over a long-ass period of time.

 Producing online content is relentless.
 It’s hard graft.
-But a website without a content strategy is a lame duck, and without it, your organic traffic efforts are fer nuffin’.
+But a website without a content strategy has no organic traffic to speak of.

 We need to give those visitors a reason to stay and we absolutely want them to take some kind of action – an action that we have orchestrated.